 Banks

-The term “big banks” is accurate because banks are typically large institutions.
+using an ATMThe term “big banks” is accurate because banks are typically large institutions.
 They're publicly owned entities, responsible to shareholders and, like any business, usually focus primarily on profit.
 Because of their size, banks do have the advantage of getting money at cheaper rates and they can have competitively priced loans if they choose.
 These loans, however, are typically reserved for people with good credit.

 Historically, banks have had the ability to offer more services than smaller institutions such as credit unions.
 But with today’s technology, that playing field has become more level as more institutions have access to services such as smartphone apps, online banking, and automatic bill pay.
-Large banks still hold an advantage with 24 hour customer service hotlines, as they can usually staff call centers to operate around the clock.
+Large banks still hold an advantage with 24-hour customer service hotlines, as they can usually staff call centers to operate around the clock.

 However, banks still need to answer to their shareholders while managing your money.
 This translates into ever-increasing customer fees such as overdraft fees, minimum balance fees, checking account fees, ATM fees, monthly maintenance fees, and transfer fees – not to mention the minimum amount often required to open an account can be as much as $100 or more, depending on the bank.